 The Organization accrues expenses on a monthly basis based on current contracts and invoices.
 The Organization accrues amounts for compensated absences as earned up to certain limitations, which represent benefit amounts payable to employees upon termination of employment.
-Those amounts and claims and judgments are reported as accrued expenses in the statement of net position.
+Those amounts are reported as accrued expenses in the statement of net position.